Skip to Content

 Also called the Min Pin, the Meagle is the unique blend of the spirited Miniature Pinscher and the Beagle.
 They’re fun dogs with a positive vibe, though they retain much of the personality quirks of the Beagle.
 It’s not a bad thing.

 Just make sure to keep your Meagle in check when it comes to playing outdoors.
-Because of the Beagle’s heightened sense of smell and the pinscher’s playful mischief, they tend to follow their noses quite often.
+Due to the Beagle’s superb sense of smell and the pinscher’s playful mischief, they tend to follow their noses quite often.
+If you’re not careful, they could get lost!

 They’re very curious dogs but the curiosity could get them into some trouble.
 Meagles require a plenty of socialization training.
 To ensure you have an obedient and affectionate dog, expose them to as many people early on.